serverless/serverless/docs/providers/aws/guide/credentials.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - Credentials
+title: Serverless Framework - AWS Credentials
-menuText: Credentials
-menuOrder: 3
 description: How to set up the Serverless Framework with your Amazon Web Services credentials
 layout: Doc
 -->